Public sector finances, UK: May 2025

 In the UK, the public sector consists of six subsectors: central government, local government, public non-financial corporations, public sector funded pensions, the Bank of England (BoE) and public financial corporations (including public sector banks).
 The figures presented in this release exclude public sector banks unless otherwise noted.

-The NatWest Group, the only remaining public sector bank, was reclassified to the private sector as of June 2024.
+The NatWest Group, the last remaining public sector bank, was reclassified to the private sector as of June 2024.

 Public sector current budget deficit